-After a picnic lunch at Blanket Bay the track then meanders along cliff tops and through coastal forests to Parker Inlet.
+After a relaxing lunch at Blanket Bay the track then meanders along cliff tops and through coastal forests to Parker Inlet.
 Look out for black wallabies, echidnas, black cockatoos and other wildlife along the way.
 We end out walk at the top of Parker Hill.

-Day 3: Parker Hill to Castle Cove
+Day 3: Parker Inlet to Castle Cove

 From Aire River we head inland for a bit, climbing up and around the next headland before rejoining the coastal track, with sweeping views of the rugged coastline.
 We end our day at Castle Cove lookout, surrounded by towering cliffs which have high archaeological significance.

-Day 4 Castle Cove to Milanesia Beach
+Day 4 Castle Cove to Milanesia Track

 Eventually the path emerges onto Johanna Beach, where we walk along one of Australia’s best beaches with superb views and enormous crashing surf.
-From Johanna Beach the path heads through rolling hills inland, where you can expect to see Eastern Grey Kangaroos, towards Milanesia Gate.
+From Johanna Beach the path heads through rolling hills inland, where you can expect to see Eastern Grey Kangaroos, towards Milanesia Track.

-Day 5: Milanesia Beach to the Gables
+Day 5: Milanesia Track to Gables

 The first highlight today is Milanesia Beach, which is one of those secret beaches not many people get to.
 The track then cuts through and alternates between farmland and isolated beach and sea cliffs with a roller coaster of ups and downs to reach Ryan’s Den.
 From here you’ll have breathtaking views all the way back to Cape Otway and west to Cape Volney.